hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 ```
 You have successfully unlocked zloader access, this procedure must be done only once.

-{% include alert.html content="There is an alternative procedure to achieve the same, you flash the firmware which gives you root access via ssh and you give the same fw_setenv command from point 8.
-Still you need the usb to serial adapter to access ZHAL" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="There is an alternative procedure to achieve the same end result.
+Flashing the firmware which gives you root access via ssh and you give the same fw_setenv command from point 8.
+The USB to serial adapter is still needed to access ZHAL" alert="Info" icon="svg-info" color="blue" %}

-### Dump supervisor password
+### Dumping supervisor password
-{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile of it in any way." alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile for any damage in any way." alert="Warning" icon="svg-warning" color="red" %}

 {% include alert.html content="The supervisor user is the most powerful user that can be used from the web interface.
 The supervisor password is written in the nand and it's encrypted.
-To dump the password you must first complete the Unlock zloader procedure" alert="Info" icon="svg-info" color="blue" %}
+To dump the password you must first complete the **Unlocking zloader** procedure" alert="Info" icon="svg-info" color="blue" %}

 1. Open the router case and connect your usb to serial adapter.
 2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.